man-group/dtale/docs/INTERNATIONALIZATION_FRONTEND.md

 # I updated 133 jsx files w/ react-i18next and lived to tell the tale...

-I while back I was asked to update my free software, [D-Tale](https://github.com/man-group/dtale), so that it could support multiple languages (Chinese in particular).
+A while back I was asked to update my free software, [D-Tale](https://github.com/man-group/dtale), so that it could support multiple languages (Chinese in particular).
 This request sat in my to-do list for months because I knew it would be a big undertaking.
 Luckily for me the open-source community offered to give me a head start.
 A branch had been created which started the process of integrating `react-i18next` into my components but with the speed at which changes are made to my software it would have been impossible to maintain.
 So I offered to take it over.
 Let me be clear, without the work done by this open-source good samaritan I never would have taken on this project.
 So once again a huge thanks to them.

-So now armed with a good example of how to convert my pre-existing components to use `react-i18next` and a partial Chinese translation of the text in my software I began my trek to update 133 jsx files worth of React components & utility functions (not including unit tests).
+Now armed with a good example of how to convert my pre-existing components to use `react-i18next` and a partial Chinese translation of the text in my software I began my trek updating 133 jsx files worth of React components & utility functions (not including unit tests).
 Here's how I accomplished this feat:

 ### Install Dependencies
 ```cmd